Columbia Law School is committed to supporting our students’ dreams of pursuing careers in public interest and government work.

 Enhanced LRAP Fellowships are awarded to graduating students and qualifying clerks who have demonstrated dedication to and exceptional promise for careers in public interest law.
 These fellowships cover all loans up to the cost of law school tuition for fellows whose annual income does not exceed $100,000.
 The schedule of forgiveness is accelerated beyond that of the typical LRAP arrangement.

 In 2021, Columbia Law School will offer the Bernstein Fellowship and the Lowenstein Fellowship.
-Applications will be due on June 21.
-The 2021 application will be posted in early 2021 and will be substantially similar to the 2020 application.
+Applications are due on June 21, 2021.

 Columbia Law School J.D. graduates can receive assistance with the financial costs of state bar registration, bar preparation courses, and living expenses through the Public Service Bridge Loan, which provides an LRAP-eligible loan of up to $10,000.